robguthrie/haraka-relay/README.md

 ## Generate TLS certificate

+Update docker-compose.yml with the hostname of your server.

 Run the following command to generate a self signed certificate.
 It will ask you questions, and it's important that you enter the hostname of your server for the FQDN.